The following activities can be marked as multi-instance:

 In case of a sequential multi-instance activity, the instances are executed one-by-one.
 When one instance is completed then a new instance is created for the next element in the

 In case of a parallel multi-instance activity, all instances are created when the multi-instance body is activated.
 The instances are executed concurrently and independently from each other.

-A multi-instance activity must define the
+A multi-instance activity must have an

-inputCollection variable to iterate over (e.g.
+inputCollection expression that defines the collection to iterate over (e.g.

 array of any type (e.g.